 Otherworld Isekai Service

-In a cold, rural area of Poland was home to a workshop of writers, many who were furiously sweating as they tried to churn out line after line of fictional content.
+In a cold, rural area of Poland, a humble workshop housed a group of writers, many who were furiously sweating as they tried to churn out line after line of fictional content.
 They were paid by the word, so their fountain pens hardly ever stopped to take a break.
-The sounds of muffled scribbling were the only noise that permeated between each of them.
+The sounds of muffled scribbling were the only noises that permeated between each of them.

 He didn't particularly like his work, but this was what fed his family.
-Some giant company named NovelWorks had rolled in offering guaranteed sums of money in exchange for writing.
-It didn't matter what quality the writing was, it just had to appease the numerous masses that were starving for content.
+Some giant company named NovelWorks had rolled into the area, offering guaranteed sums of money in exchange for writing.
+It didn't matter what quality that writing was.
+They simply had to contain catchy words designed to appease the numerous masses that were starving for content.

-It sounded like a good deal – a set wage stemming from a page count and no people to criticize how sloppy the actual content was.
+It sounded like a good deal – a set wage stemming from a page count and hardly anyone that would check how sloppy the actual writings were.
 It seemed too good to be true.
-But if it had been, the desks around him wouldn't have been filled as much as it had been.
+But if it had been, the desks around him wouldn't have been filled with enthusiastic, self-proclaimed authors.

 Likely, everyone around him was doing the same.
 There was no one to double check whether their ideas had coincided, but it was doubtful that anyone cared to begin with.
 As such, Mark wouldn't have been surprised if his stories were just the same as another's, with merely the names and locations changed.